B. S. Yediyurappa: COVID-19 response (2020–2021)

+Interstate water dispute and Mekedatu project (2021)

-In July 2021, Yediyurappa assured the start of the Mekedatu project across the river Kaveri, upon the clearance of the obligations in the judicial courts.
-Even though he wrote a letter to the Tamil Nadu Chief Minister M. K. Stalin mentioning the project and to further cooperate in its smooth movement, Stalin opposed the start of the project stating concerned issues of his state.
+In July 2021, Yediyurappa assured the start of the Mekedatu project across the river Kaveri, upon the clearance of the objections in the judicial courts.
+Even though he wrote a letter to the Tamil Nadu chief minister M. K. Stalin mentioning the project and to further cooperate in its smooth movement, Stalin opposed the start of the project, stating concerned issues of his state.
 Later, Yediyurappa still reassured that no odds can put a halt to the project, stating "Got Every Right To Start Dam Project Across River Cauvery".
 This led to further disputes between the two neighbouring states based on this issue and also led to mutual protests against each other.
-The chief minister primarily met the Jalshakti Minister Gajendra Singh Shekhawat and also flew to New Delhi to meet Narendra Modi and clarify the process of the Mekedatu dam project.
+The chief minister primarily met the Jal Shakti Abhiyan Minister Gajendra Singh Shekhawat and also flew to New Delhi to meet Narendra Modi and clarify the process of the Mekedatu dam project.

+Social policy initiatives

 Under his tenure, Karnataka became the first state in India to provide reservations for transgender communities in all government services.
-In the final notification issued on 6 July, the government decided to provide 1 per cent horizontal reservation to Transgender candidates in government jobs and this is to be filled through direct recruitment under the (General Recruitment) Rule, 1977 to all sectors of social classes.
+In the final notification issued on 6 July, the government decided to provide 1 per cent horizontal reservation to transgender candidates in government jobs and this is to be filled through direct recruitment under the (General Recruitment) Rule, 1977 to all sectors of social classes.

+Leadership transition and resignation (2021)

 With speculations of leadership change in BJP Karnataka for over several months, rumours spread that Yediyurappa would be removed, and a new chief minister would be appointed for the state.
 Major leaders of the BJP reiterated that the change in leadership will be witnessed soon in the state.
 This also led to various pro and con discussions among BJP.
 Various leaders, including leaders from opposition Congress party extended their support widely to Yediyurappa, encouraging him and his leadership for the party.
-Central leader Subramanyan Swamy also opposed any decisions of changing the post of BSY.
+Central leader Subramanian Swamy also opposed any decisions of changing the post of BSY.
 With the news widespread, various influential seers and monks belonging to the majority Lingayat community and others swarmed in large numbers backing Yediyurappa, urging BJP to let BSY complete his term and warned about fierce protest if at all he was changed.
 Amid these doubts on 25 July the BJP national president J. P. Nadda slashed out these notions by stating "No crisis in Karnataka, Yediyurappa has done good work".

-Later on 26 July 2021, he announced his resignation from the post of Chief Minister during his speech on the two-year anniversary of his government.
+Later on 26 July 2021, he announced his resignation from the post of chief minister during his speech on the two-year anniversary of his government.
 He cited the 75-year age-limit rule in BJP.
 During the speech, he went through memories of his 45-year political career, thanked his party leaders and high command, and submitted his resignation that afternoon, to the Governor of Karnataka.